-- Explore the opportunities for our Arts and Culture offer and community events to help boost the vibrancy of our high streets and town centres. - Perceptions of our high streets and town centres.

-- > UK Shared Prosperity Fund and Rural England Prosperity Fund Programme

-- New Forest Place Strategy

-- > Town Centre Partnerships

-Priority Championing skills and access to job opportunities

-- Undertake skills assessment and mapping to inform the development of an employment and skills strategy. - Work with partners to best support our residents to access employment opportunities regardless of the barriers they face. - Encourage employment and skills training to address emerging opportunities and local need aligned to the Solent Freeport proposals, the green agenda, as well as established New Forest sectors such as marine, tourism and the rural economy.

-- Levels of employment growth (Employment / Unemployment rate) - Number of funded hours of skills programmes and support provided. - Employment rate percentage of working age adults (aged 16-64).

-Employment and skills strategy
+rtunities for our Arts and Culture offer and community events to help boost the gh streets and town centres. • Perceptions of our high streets and town centres.
+Delivery supported through: > UK Shared Prosperity Fund and Rural England Prosperity Fund Programme > New Forest Place Strategy > Town Centre Partnerships Priority Championing skills and access to job opportunities and skills still Work with pregardless of Encourage encourage encoura skills assessment and mapping to inform the development of an employment rategy.
+Dartners to best support our residents to access employment opportunities of the barriers they face.
+Employment and skills training to address emerging opportunities and local d to the Solent Freeport proposals, the green agenda, as well as established sectors such as marine, tourism and the rural economy.
+Measured by: Levels of employment growth (Employment / Unemployment rate) Number of funded hours of skills programmes and support provided.
+Employment rate percentage of working age adults (aged 16-64).
+Delivery supported through: > Employment and skills strategy